niwatoribaka/yeast-counter/README.md

 * [matplotlib](http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib) (graphing utility)
 * [pygobject](http://sourceforge.net/projects/pygobjectwin32/files/?source=navbar) (you only need the GExiv2 wrapper.
 It's labeled as libgexiv or something.
 Needed to remove EXIF metadata.)
 * [OpenCV](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv) (image manipulation)

+###Mac OS X

+Switch to a different operating system.
+Installing OpenCV properly is a pain due to Mac default configurations.
+If you are determined to use the yeast counter on a Mac, refer to the section below.

+##Troubleshooting Errors:

+If you are receiving cryptic errors or are otherwise having issues, an excellent resource for tackling problems can be found [here](http://www.google.com).
+If that doesn't work, I can be reached by the email given above.